namit-x/Find-Fork/ForkAndFind/README.md

 ingredients_hierarchy

 the data is dirty, I have to use some functions like safeRender in FoodItemCard.tsx so clean it and then store it

+only included categories which have more than 10000 products, assuming those are the most relevant.

+optimized data fetching by selecting the necessary fields at the source end only, this improves performance and reduces latency

+filtering the data recieving from the api, not showing the data which lacks basic information, such as barcode, product name, image,